Turtles need UVB light to warm up, dry their shell, and to soak up UV rays. Here is what you need to know about UVB lights for turtles.

 They also need to bask for warmth.

-As turtles and tortoises are cold-blooded, they need this in order to effectively raise their body temperature.
+Because turtles and tortoises are cold-blooded, they need sunshine to effectively raise their body temperature.

 This basically “cooks” any harmful bacteria out of their system.